M-Chimiste/TheseusInsight/project_docs/prd.md

 ## 11 · Open Questions

-1. Should we SSR any pages (e.g., Paper Ratings) or keep everything client‑side CSR for simplicity?
+1. Do any heavy tables need pre‑rendering, or can we rely on dynamic generation within the chosen framework?
 2. How long should generated ZIPs persist on disk (7 days vs configurable)?
 3. Future multi‑user auth: integrate NextAuth or rely on future backend JWT?

-*Last updated:* 2025‑05‑12
+*Last updated:* 2025‑05‑16